nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/administration/variables-and-configuration/configuration-parameters-index-nuxeoconf.md

 **Since Nuxeo 5.6**

 This property uses the "dev" mode when running the Nuxeo application.
 This parameter should not be set to `true` on a production server, as it disables some caches, and enables hot redeploy of some JARs (Studio JARs for instance).
-For more information about the dev mode, see [How to do incremental deployment (hot reload) in the JSF-Seam layer]({{page space='corg' page='supporting-hot-reload'}}).
+For more information about the dev mode, see [How to do incremental deployment (hot reload)]({{page space='corg' page='supporting-hot-reload'}}).

 Before 5.6, setting this property to true stopped the runtime when an error occured at deployment.
 This behaviour has been removed from the dev mode and is now controlled by the property `org.nuxeo.runtime.strict`.